mantidproject/mantid/docs/source/release/v4.0.0/indirect_inelastic.rst

 - A bug where using a cropped calibration file (from a previous run) on the ISISEnergyTransfer interface would cause an error has been fixed.
 - A bug where specifying a custom detector grouping for OSIRIS was not working has been fixed.
+- A bug caused by incorrect masked detectors during a reduction of an individual runs has been fixed.
+This could sometimes cause unexpected peaks in the output plots.

 Bayes Interface
 ---------------